surmwill/recycler_unity/README.md

 Note that if this entry gets rebound to the same data, (for our case) no action is needed and `OnRebindExistingData` can be left empty.
 The entry will already have the text and background color set up from its initial `OnBindNewData` call.
-Nothing gets reset when it gets sent to recycling - the appearance holds steady.
+By default, nothing gets reset when it gets sent to recycling - the appearance holds steady.

 ### The Recycler